 Gen RE

-A global reinsurer that provides capacity to other insurance companies.
+A global reinsurer providing risk solutions and capacity to other insurance companies i

 Marsh